Residence Hall Director FAQ

 The Office of Residence Life directly collaborates with the Office of the Dean of Students on conduct issues.
 Our conduct philosophy is educationally-focused.
 Though there are some predetermined sanctions for certain offenses, the goal is to provide the students with a learning experience for the behavior, rather than just the judicial process.

-University Committees – Our staff participate in a wide variety of Division and University committees (43 as of 2015-2016) as representatives of the Office.
+University Committees – Our staff participate in a wide variety of Division and University committees as representatives of the Office.
 The committees have included:

 Alumni Laureate Prescreening Committee